bcgov/bcstats-nlp-test/README.md

 ## Project Status

-This project is currently in development and experimental.
+This project has reached its conclusion, although further work and exploration may be restarted in the future.

 ## Getting Help or Reporting an Issue